boonecabaldev/BC-Portfolio/VimBuffersWindows.md

 ### Deleting Buffers

-You can delete a buffer using `:bdelete`.
-Try to delete the active buffer, buffer 2 using the commands `:bdelete | ls`:
+You can delete a buffer using `:bdelete` or `:bd`.
+Try to delete the active buffer (buffer 4) using the commands `:bd | ls`:

 ```vim
 "a.txt" 1L, 11B
   1 %a   "a.txt"                        line 1
 ```

 We deleted buffer 4, and now we're back to just buffer 1.
 If you had made any changes to buffer 4 before deleting it, vim would have displayed a message saying you have unsaved changes to the active buffer.
-You can `:bdelete` to skip this message and dicard changes.
+You can `:bd!` to skip this message and discard changes.

-### Exiting Vim and Deleting Buffers
+### Exiting Vim

 You can exit vim using the following commands: